codeforboston/jobhopper/docs/Installation.md

 2. Create a copy of `.env.template` in the `docker` directory.
 Replace the `SECRET_KEY` value with your Django key, and rename the file `.env.`

-3. Build the Docker image by running `docker-compose build`.
+3. Build the Docker image by running `docker-compose build` in the `docker` directory.
 You will need to run this whenever the dependencies for the frontend or api change.

-4. Start the services by running `bento-compose up`.
+4. Start the services by running `docker-compose up` in the `docker` directory.

    You can start a shell in the Django container with `docker-compose exec api bash`, and a shell in the database container with `docker-compose exec db bash`.